 - You want lifetime coverage where premiums won’t increase over time—even if your health declines.

-- You want to leave a guaranteed death benefit, and the tax benefits that come along with it, to your loved ones.
+- You want to leave a guaranteed (and tax-advantaged) death benefit to your loved ones.

-- You want to generate cash value—which increases at a guaranteed rate—to fund your own future expenses, as cash value doesn’t pass down to your heirs.
+- You want to generate cash value—which increases at a guaranteed rate—to fund your own future expenses (since cash value doesn’t pass down to your heirs).

 - You want the potential to earn dividends.